Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: The Experiment

 Scattered electrons were identified in the segmented lead glass electromagnetic calorimeter using the ratio of energy deposited in the blocks near the projected track position ($E_{cal}$) to the track momentum ($P_e$).
 As illustrated in Fig.~\ref{fig:shet}, the $E_{cal}/P_e$ distributions for each of the three kinematic settings show a narrow peak centered on unity.
-The small flat-looking distributions below 0.75 are mostly from pions.
 The vertical dashed line at 0.75 shows the cut used for electron identification.
 The electron detection efficiency of the HMS calorimeter was greater than 99.7\%.
 After correcting for accidental coincidences, the contamination of pions in the final event sample was less than 0.5\%.